BagchiLab-Uconn/Forest-Condition-Assessment/Readme.md

 # Forest Condition Assessment
-An accompanying code and data repository for the paper *Assessing a Landsat-based harmonic modeling approach for forest condition monitoring using defoliator abundance and defoliation measurements*.
+An accompanying code and data repository for the paper Pasquarella, V.J., Mickley, J.G., Barker Plotkin, A., MacLean, R. G., Anderson, R. M., Brown, L. M., Wagner, D. L., Singer, M. S., &amp; Bagchi, R. (2021).
+Predicting defoliator abundance and defoliation measurements using Landsat-based condition scores. *Remote Sensing in Ecology and Conservation*. [https://doi.org/10.1002/rse2.211](https://doi.org/10.1002/rse2.211)

 Here, we compare the relative predictive ability of various parameterizations of remote-sensed forest condition assessments on abundance and damage from a *Lymantria dispar* outbreak in southern New England.